False Door of Ni-ankh-Snefru (Fefi)

 We might find a wooden statue like this in the serdab, which is a small, sealed chamber located behind or near the false door.
 This statue would have worn a painted necklace and perhaps a cloth kilt (wrapped skirt).
 Why do you think Fefi’s family would have placed a statue like this in Fefi’s tomb?
 The family would have wanted to be sure Fefi’s ka had a resting place after death.
 To preserve Fefi’s memory throughout all eternity and reinforce the spiritual connection, his statue would have resembled him in some way.
 And being near the false door, his ka would have been able to easily pass through and eat and drink the bread and beer left behind by the priest!

 For those of you who are interested, the ancient Egyptians also believed each and every person possessed a ba, although at first they believed only the pharaohs had ba.
 The ba was a set of spiritual characteristics unique to each person like a personality.
 The ancient Egyptians believed the ba remained attached to the body after death, but through funeral rituals the ba would be released from the body and would rejoin the ka.
-To provide Fefi’s ba with a place to return to every night to receive new life, his body would have been mummified.
+Fefi’s ba would return every night to the tomb to his mummified body to receive new life.

 Would you like to see the False Door and Figure of a Man in person?
 All you have to do is visit the North Carolina Museum of Art in Raleigh, North Carolina.
 The False Door and Figure of a Man are in the ancient Egyptian galleries at the museum.
 Or perhaps you would like a tour.
 Tours of the collection are given daily, except for Monday when the museum is closed to the public.
 If you prefer, you can contact the museum ahead of time and arrange for you and your friends to have a private tour.
 I’m sure a docent at the museum would be happy to show you and your friends the False Door and Figure of a Man and many other works of art.
 Whether you visit the museum on your own or have a tour with a docent, it will be well worth your time!